Standing for election

 Standing as an Independent

-Currently, 16% of councillors in Scotland are Independent councillors, who are not affiliated to a political group.
-If you are considering standing as an Independent councillor and require some support throughout the process, contact COSLA.
+Currently, 1 in 7 councillors in Scotland are Independent and not affiliated to a political group.
+If you are considering standing as an Independent councillor, please familiarise yourself with nomination information on the Electoral Commission website.